google/node-sec-roadmap/chapter-1/threats.md

 The table below lists broad classes of vulnerabilities, and for each, a short identifier by which we refer to the class later in this document.
-This list is not meant to be a comprehensive, but we expect that a thorough security assessment would touch on most of these and would have low confidence in an assessment that skips many.
+This list is not meant to be comprehensive, but we expect that a thorough security assessment would touch on most of these and would have low confidence in an assessment that skips many.